 2. SkyWalk and SkyJump

 Another icon of New Zealand’s biggest city is its Harbour Bridge.
 As an adrenaline junky, you’ve got two choices to get your fix: on top of the bridge or under the bridge.
-Choose to slowly climb the bridge on the Auckland Bridge Climb and feel on top of the world with a unique view of the Auckland skyline or get yourself in the small pod under where a fun crew will tie your feet together for the iconic Auckland Bungy.
+Choose to slowly climb the bridge on the Auckland Bridge Climb (more info on Viator and Tripadvisor) and feel on top of the world with a unique view of the Auckland skyline or get yourself in the small pod under where a fun crew will tie your feet together for the iconic Auckland Bungy (more info on Viator and Tripadvisor).
 Check out some more fun spots to jump from in 7 Epic Places to Bungy Jump in New Zealand.

 Like every major city and non-major city in New Zealand, Auckland has an amazing skydive option with Skydive Auckland for backpackers eager to test themselves right out of the airport gate.
 Just landed in New Zealand a couple of days ago?
 Over the jet lag?
 Good, get back on a plane a jump from it!
 Plus, skydiving in Auckland is a great way to see the whole Hauraki Gulf and all its islands.
-Check out some more free-falling madness at 12 Places to Tandem Skydive in New Zealand.
+Find out more about Skydive Auckland on Viator and Tripadvisor.
+Additionally, check out some more free-falling madness at 12 Places to Tandem Skydive in New Zealand.

 The America’s Cup is a sailing race where teams from all over the world compete to sail around the globe.
 Needless to say, their sailing boats are the Formula One of the seas.
 Auckland is one of the rare places in the world where the public gets to sail those very same boats and be part of the crew.
 Sweat is guaranteed, but don’t worry, the team is with you the whole way – no experience is needed.
-Book your America’s Cup Sailing experience with Explore NZ.
+Book your America’s Cup Sailing experience with Explore NZ on Viator or Tripadvisor.

 The best-known spot for safe but challenging mountain biking in Auckland is Woodhill Forest.
 Despite the fact that it lies about 45 minutes away from Auckland and that your GPS will direct you to the wrong road (type in “Restall Road” instead), the park is well appointed and offers really fun options.
 Get the whole guide of pedalling fun by checking out Mountain Biking in Auckland.

 Waiheke Island is New Zealand’s premium island, with luxurious wineries, large villas and… screaming backpackers above.
 Ziplining is a fun way to get some real speed though the forest and race your friends along the way thanks to all three lines drawn side-by-side across the forest.
-Book your tour with Ecozip Adventures.
+Book your tour with Ecozip Adventures on Viator or Tripadvisor.